malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 4. Blue = paper and cardboard.
 The blue containers are specifically for paper waste.
 This includes newspapers, cardboard, magazines and other paper-based materials.

 5. Green = glass.
-Glass containers are green, and they are meant for all types of glass products (not ceramic), such as bottles and jars.
+Glass containers are typically green and are designed for all types of glass products (not ceramic), such as bottles and jars.

-This ensures that bulky items are collected and disposed of properly, preventing them from becoming an eyesore in public areas.
+This sticker system ensures that bulky items receive proper collection and disposal, preventing them from becoming an eyesore in public spaces.

 Daryl Finch